dumitreu/test_assignment/README.md

 # Test Assignment

-## Application Deployment and Functioning
+## Application Deployment
+Application binaries and batch files to managing service installation/state are provided in  folder "dist".
+You can also find README.txt there

+## Functioning
 During installation, configuration file is created and path to it is written to the